anthonypetter/tbt_portal/graphql/README.md

 npm run dev
 ```

 5. If this is your first time setting up the db, run the following `db:setup` command.
-This will apply all migrations and run the `seed.ts` script.
+This will apply all prisma migrations and run the `seed.ts` script.

 ```bash
 npm run db:setup